curl/everything-curl/http-auth.md

     curl --user daniel:secret http://example.com/

 This will make curl use the default "Basic" HTTP authentication method.
-Yes, it is actually called Basic and it is truly very basic.
+Yes, it is actually called Basic and it is truly basic.
 To explicitly ask for the basic method, use `--basic`.

 The Basic authentication method sends the user name and password in clear text over the network (base64 encoded) and should be avoided for HTTP transport.